Blaisorblade/pdbp.github.io/index.md

   - we simply write arguments, argument and result, not mentioning function or program.

 So, we simply write
+  - a function transforms arguments to yield a result, or
   - a function transforms arguments to a result, and
+  - a program transforms an argument to yield a result, or
   - a program transforms an argument to a result.

 Note that we use both (*zero or more*) arguments (for functions) and (*one*) argument (for programs).